hmrc/self-assessment-bsas-api/resources/public/api/conf/2.0/docs/overview.md

-This API allows a developer to retrieve an adjustable summary calculation for a specified self-employment or UK property business, for a given accounting period.
+This API allows a developer to retrieve a Self Assessment Business Source Adjustable Summary (BSAS) calculation for a specified self-employment, foreign or UK property business, for a given accounting period.
 Here a developer can:
 * generate a list of BSAS
 * generate an end of accounting period BSAS
 * request a specific BSAS